Is the current coronavirus crisis affecting your motivation?

 During a stressful time, I always find that it’s easier to learn something new in an area in which I already have an interest, rather than starting anew from scratch.
 It's always good to have an activity that we can become absorbed in and which can clear our minds of worries.
 For this reason, and since I love photography, I have been delighted with the amount of photography related classes which are free online or available for a minimal fee, and I've found myself with the luxury of being able to decide an area in which I'd like to up-skill and being able to choose a class or course accordingly.

 Digital Photography School https://digital-photography-school.com/?s=macro+photography has been providing my learning about macro and close-up photography.
 This site offers free, informative tutorials on almost every aspect of photography from a range of contributors.
+If you subscribe to the site you get a weekly email with the latest tutorials in the areas of Photography Tips, Gear and Post-Processing.

-Dublin Photography School has a range of interactive online classes which are proving very popular and are filling up quickly.
+As mentioned above, Dublin Photography School has a range of interactive online classes which are proving very popular and are filling up quickly.
 These are available at minimal cost on http://photographycourseireland.ie/

 Set a new goal

 Unless I outline clear goals for each day I can allow my motivation to slide so I have set myself the task of doing some photography related activity each day.
 It can be taking a photograph, reading a photography tutorial, listening to a podcast, watching a video or working on processing some photographs.
 As my blogging site was the area that was suffering most from my lack of motivation, I have made a commitment to increase my output and so far I have managed to do that.
 Most of my recent blogs have been efforts to respond to the crisis that is on-going and to see how my blog fits in to a world dominated by this coronavirus pandemic.
 As the situation is set to continue for some time yet I want to try to tailor my blogs accordingly while not over-focusing on the same topic.
 My plan to develop my skills in the area of street photography has had to take a back seat for now but I am finding that, with a bit of readjustment, I can set a new trajectory for the current reality.
+I am currently exploring the whole area of mindful photography and this is opening many new doors.

 Control our social media exposure